akersting/lazyTyper/README.md

 ToDo: describe the types with all their properties.

-### Additional Properties, Reference Counting and Copying

-ToDo: detail why checking certain properties will lead to a copy the next time the variable is modified.

 Registering Custom Types
 ------------------------

-You can easily register a custom type.
-To do so you need three things:

--   a type name, e.g. “symmetric\_matrix”.
-By using the name of a built-in type you can overload it *for all newly typed variables* – already typed variables will keep their built-in type.
--   a function to check the validity of the additional properties passed to either declare or cast when creating a typed variable.
-This function must accept these additional properties as (named) parameters and it should throw an error if properties used are invalid.
-Afterwards, it must return – as a (named) list – the set of properties which should finally be stored.
-This set can be different from the original arguments to this function, e.g. because one of two inconsistent properties was removed.
-There is the helper function `args2list` in the package, which returns the *current* values of the arguments of the calling function as a list.
--   a quoted expression used to test the validity of a typed variable by e.g. `is.valid`, `%<-%` or `g`.
-This expression is evaluated in the environment of the variable to test and should hence (ideally) not create any (temporary) objects.
-Within this expression you must refer to the variable to test by `.XXX.` and the list of properties is available as `.lazyTyper_properties.` This expression should never fail but rather set the logical value `.lazyTyper_valid` to `FALSE` if the variable is invalid.
-In this case the “error”-attribute of the variable `.lazyTyper_valid` should contain the reason(s) for the invalidity as a character vector.
-The recommended way to set `lazyTyper_valid` to `FALSE` and to add a(nother) error message to it is by calling the helper function `setInvalidWError("This is pasted to ", "a single error message!")`.

 ToDo: explain how to register custom types and overload built-in types.